 Image Credit: Thomas J. O'Halloran, photographer - Library of Congress LC-DIG-ppmsca-19609 (digital file from original).
 No known restrictions on publication.

-Born Muzyad Yakhoob, Danny Thomas began singing on a Detroit radio station.
+Born Muzyad Yakhoob, Danny Thomas started in show business at the age of twenty when he began singing on a Detroit radio station.
 In the 1950s he became one of the most successful television producers and his work included The Andy Griffith Show and The Dick Van Dyke Show.
 Full Bio

 Image Credit: File:Danny Thomas - UCLA Library Digital Collections (uclalat 1429 b514 221715).jpg - Wikimedia Commons